 As they get older and more engrossed in their own activities, it’s vital for me to make an effort to spend quality time with each of them so that our bonds stay strong as they grow up.

-While I love a bigger date time with my children, right now it’s just not that feasible most of the time, and I need to connect with my three older girls one-on-one more than just once a month or so.
+While I love a bigger date time with my children, it’s just not that feasible most of the time.

-A fifteen minute date is reasonable on a daily basis and is so good for both them and me.
-Even when I’m the most busy, I can set aside 15 minutes and what we do doesn’t have to be anything as elaborate as this activity!
+A fifteen minute date is reasonable on a daily basis and is such good quality time for both them and me.
+Even when I’m the most busy, I can set aside 15 minutes and what we do doesn’t have to be anything elaborate.